 12. Cruise the Charles.

 Why not work some fitness into your toddler time?
-Take your little one for a bike ride along the Charles River.
+Take your little one for a bike ride along the Charles River Bike Path, where they can try to spy ducks and turtles while you get some exercise.
 Child seats or trailers can be rented at bike shops around the city if you need a spot for your tot.
-You do the pedaling and your kid can enjoy the sights.
 Make a pit stop at the playground near the Hatch Shell for some added fun.

 13. Stop and smell the flowers.